NicolasGrosjean/OpenRestaurantMap/README.md

 - Display all restaurant details
 - Visualize restaurant cuisine with beautiful icons
 - Filter restaurant according their cuisine
-- Change the date and time to know when the restaurants are opened and closed
 - Search for a city to position the map

 ## Developpers

 This project is originally personal to practise React, Leaflet and MaterialUI on OpenStreetMap data.
 But do not hesitate to fork it to contribute or use it.

 ### Install